 Shortly after the trio arrived at Churchill Downs, former trainer Murray Johnson showed up at the barn looking to sell Woolley one of his Niagara Equissage machines.
 Woolley was willing to accept any help and advantage he could get.
 He told Johnson he was just looking for Mine That Bird to run well enough to go on to the Belmont Stakes, and had him use his machine on the horse every day.

-“He thrived, and his muscles were in excellent shape,” said Johnson, an Australian native who had trained five-time Breeders’ Cup Classic starter Perfect Drift, who had finished third in the 2002 Kentucky Derby.
+“He thrived, and his muscles were in excellent shape,” said Johnson, an Australian native who trained five-time Breeders’ Cup Classic starter Perfect Drift, who had finished third in the 2002 Kentucky Derby.

 Each morning, Figueroa watched the Derby horses gallop a mile and three-eighths or a mile and a half and they were coming back blowing.
 He and Mine That Bird were going two miles every day at a pretty good lick on every kind of surface and not once did the horse come back blowing.